 Host a Project

-Project hosts may also have a table at the celebration event at Smiley park to continue outreach and community engagement.
-More details will be provided upon registration.
+Project hosts may also have a table at the celebration event at Redlands Bowl to continue outreach and community engagement.

 Who Can Be a Host Group?